Afnan-Aldhahri/Erlang/Recources/Sequential Erlang.md

      Guardn -> expressionn1, expressionn2, ..
     end

-The guard expressions  are evaluated in turn **one after another** until one evaluates to **true**.
+The guard expressions are evaluated in odrer **one after another** until one evaluates to **true**.

 The result of the complete if expression is the result of this sequence.

-**A runtime error** is generated if none of the guards evaluates to the atom true, .
+**A runtime error** is generated if none of the guards evaluates to the atom true .

 ###Guards

 Guards are additional constraints that can be placed in a function clause—either a case or a receive clause .

+A guard consists of a when keyword followed by a guard expression.

 Guards are placed before the -> separating the clause head from the body.

-A guard consists of a when keyword followed by a guard expression.

-The clause will be selected only if the pattern matches and the guard expression evaluate to the atom true.
+The clause will be picked only if the pattern matches and the guard expression estimated true.

 The individual guard expressions can be built using the following constructs: